AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type ProtocolMode = (typeof ProtocolMode)[keyof typeof ProtocolMode];

+// Warning: (ae-missing-release-tag) "ProtocolUtils" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class ProtocolUtils {
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static generateLibraryState(cryptoObj: ICrypto, meta?: Record<string, string>): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static generateLibraryState(cryptoObj: ICrypto, meta?: Record<string, string>): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static parseRequestState(cryptoObj: ICrypto, state: string): RequestStateObject;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static parseRequestState(cryptoObj: ICrypto, state: string): RequestStateObject;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static setRequestState(cryptoObj: ICrypto, userState?: string, meta?: Record<string, string>): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static setRequestState(cryptoObj: ICrypto, userState?: string, meta?: Record<string, string>): string;
 }

+// Warning: (ae-missing-release-tag) "QueueMeasurement" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type QueueMeasurement = {
     eventName: string;